JrDevJobs/LegislatorLookup/README.md

 * Icons/Links to social media networks

 ## Example
-The screenshot below demonstrates a format for displaying the details of legislators in the 30024 zip code.
+The screenshot below is an example of how to display the details of legislators in the 30024 zip code.

 ![Legislator Details](https://s3-us-west-2.amazonaws.com/jrdevsimages/repos/legislator_1.png)